TGOlson/patchwork/README.md

 [Outlines](http://tgolson.com/patchwork/examples/outline.html) - An example of using the CSS ```outline``` property to add styling.

 [Pictures](http://tgolson.com/patchwork/examples/pictures.html) - An example of using pictures for backgrounds to create a dynamic collage of images.
+Note: to prevent rendering too large of images, it is suggested to scale down image sizes to roughly 1.5x the target patch size.
+For example, if the target patch size is a square 200px, pictures should be roughly 300px x 300px.

 ## Patchwork is smart